marnikdenouden/ISBEP-Server/README.md

 The [Situation.cs](Assets/Scripts/Situation/Situation.cs) script combines the various elements that make up the situation.
 Allowing the robots to be found, updated and their data send.
 The situation also allows the data of the objects to be exported to a JSON file, which can be used by [ISBEP-Simulation](https://github.com/marnikdenouden/ISBEP-Simulation) to have a matching setup.

 ## Robot display
-Robots has data for a position, rotation and sensor values as defined in the [robot controller](Assets/Scripts/Situation/RobotControler.cs) script.
+Robots have data for a position, rotation and sensor values as defined in the [robot controller](Assets/Scripts/Situation/RobotControler.cs) script.
 The position and rotation are used to update a virtual object to represent the robot, possibly with a distinct color.
 Furthermore the robots have a camera attached to the virtual object to define their perspective, which can also be streamed using the [TCP Server](#tcp-server) to the [ISBEP-WebApp](https://github.com/marnikdenouden/ISBEP-WebApp).

 ## Sensor values
 For the [situation](#situation) sensor values are generated with heatmaps, which means that after heatmap creation each position has a fixed value for a sensor value.
 Robots use the [SensorValues.cs](Assets/Scripts/SensorValues/SensorValues.cs) script to retrieve the set of sensor values for their position.

 # Server installation
-The next steps can be taken to install the server locally.
+The following steps can be taken to install the server locally.

 - Ensure all [dependencies](#dependencies) are locally met.
 - Clone [this]() repository